-The Bible documents matters of Israel and the actions of its chosen people at that time.
-In other words, it is an account of the matters of Jehovah, one for which the Holy Spirit lays no blame.
+What the Bible documents is God’s work in Israel, including some of what was done by the chosen people of Israel.
 Even though there was selection of the parts for inclusion or removal, though the Holy Spirit does not approve, still He lays no blame.
 The Bible is nothing more than a history of Israel and of the work of God.
-The people, matters, and things it records were all real, and nothing about them was an indication of the future—apart from, of course, the prophecy of Isaiah and Daniel, or John’s book of visions.
+The people, matters, and things it records were all real, and nothing about them had symbolic meaning—apart from, of course, the prophecy of Isaiah, Daniel, and other prophets, or John’s book of visions.
 The early people of Israel were knowledgeable and cultured, and their ancient knowledge and culture was fairly advanced, and so what they wrote was higher than the people of today.
 As a result, that they could write these books should come as no surprise, for Jehovah had done so much work among them, and they had seen so much.
 David beheld the deeds of Jehovah with his own eyes, he personally savored them, and saw many of the signs and wonders, and so he wrote all those psalms in praise of the deeds of Jehovah.
-That they were able to write these books is because of their circumstances, not because they were “divine.”
+That they were able to write these books is because of their circumstances, not because they were divine.
 They praised Jehovah because they had seen Him.
 If you have seen nothing of Jehovah, and are unaware of His existence, how could you praise Him?
 If you have not beheld Jehovah, then you will not know to praise Him, nor to worship Him, much less will you be able to write songs extolling Him, and even if you were asked to invent some deeds of Jehovah you wouldn’t be able to do so.
-That, today, you can praise God and love God is because you have seen Him, and have also experienced His work—and if your caliber improves, will you, too, not also be able to write poems in praise of God like David?
+That, today, you can praise God and love God is also because you have seen Him, and have also experienced His work—and if your caliber improves, will you, too, not also be able to write poems in praise of God like David?